On infinite staircases in toric symplectic four-manifolds: The existence of the Fano staircases

 Next we tackle the $J=3$ case.
 Here, the base diagram never becomes a triangle, instead it is always a quadrilateral.
-Figure~\ref{fig:trianglen}(b) and the formulas below give the relevant data of the base diagram $\square_n$:
+Following the notation in Figure~\ref{fig:trianglen}(b), we will repeatedly apply mutation at the vertex on the positive $y$-axis, along the nodal ray $w_n$ emanating from that vertex.
+The formulas below give the relevant data of the base diagram $\square_n$: